swcarpentry/git-novice/motivation.md

 ## Why Git?

-Because many people are using GitHub to collaborating.
+Because many people are using GitHub for collaborating.

 ## Next Steps